 Bigsby’s Areas for Improvement

-One could argue that Bigsby doesn’t have an elite trait, even if his profile as a 2023 NFL Draft prospect is very well-rounded.
+One could argue that Bigsby doesn’t have an elite trait, even if his profile as a 2023 NFL Draft prospect was very well-rounded.
 His 32.5″ vertical and 9’11” broad jump were underwhelming numbers at the NFL Combine — although he shows visibly greater burst on tape — and his size isn’t overwhelming, either.

 Bigsby’s frame, while above average in size, lacks elite mass and density.
 The Auburn RB doesn’t quite have the mass to consistently truck through solo tackle attempts.
 In a similar vein, he also doesn’t quite have the contact balance to consistently bounce off direct contact.

 Moving elsewhere, Bigsby’s full-field vision could be better.
 He doesn’t always see available lanes to bounce runs outside.
 And at times, he could better identify blocking angles upfield and manipulate defenders by using said blocking angles.
 Bigsby sometimes hugs the line too closely on outside runs and unnecessarily places himself in congested space.

 Going further, while Bigsby has excellent foot speed and twitch, he could be more efficient with this twitch.
 He has some wasted motion and can better sync his feet and upper body on occasion.
 This wasted motion can draw defenders in and reduce space for him.

 In the passing phase, Bigsby sometimes resorts to body catching and hugs the ball to his frame, which can attract drops.
 And while he’s shown to transition to the RAC phase efficiently, there are instances where he should more quickly set his feet in space.

 Finally, while Bigsby has great speed, he doesn’t quite have elite breakaway gear.

 Tank Bigsby’s 2023 NFL Outlook